BackburnerJS/backburner.js/README.md

 `Backburner#cancel` - cancel a `deferOnce`, `setTimeout`, `debounce` or `throttle`

+`Backburner#on` - Add an event callback.
+Supports the following events:

+* `begin` - Fires whenever the runloop begins.
+Callbacks are passed the current instance and the previous instance.
+* `end` - Fires whenever the runloop ends.
+Callbacks are passed the current instance and the next instance.

+`Backburner#off` - Removes an event callback

 ## Example usage

 The following code will only cause a single DOM manipulation: